The-Marcy-Lab-School/3-0-0-intro-to-promises-f23/README.md

 ## Promise Syntax: Reject and Catch

-In the last example, the Promise only ever resolves.
-But most promises will either resolve or reject.
+In the last example, the Promise always resolves.
+But many Promises can also reject, often if an error occurs.

-In this example, the Promise will randomly resolve or reject.
+In this next example, the Promise will randomly resolve or reject.

 The “consumer” of the Promise then handles each case accordingly.